digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 # Centre Console Buttons

-> This does not cover buttons in the standard Series 2-3 dash, as they are tightly integrated with the newer designed climate control system.
+> This does not cover the buttons in the standard Series 2-3 dash, as they are tightly integrated with the newer designed climate control system.
 {: .block-note}

 Early and High models of AU Falcon have centre console buttons to control functions of the vehicle (depending on options fitted)